MicrosoftDocs/powerbi-docs/articles/powerbi-service-powerbi-desktop-files.md

 <properties
-   pageTitle="Get data from Power BI Desktop files" description="Learn how to get data and reports from Power BI Desktkop into Power BI" services="powerbi" documentationCenter="" authors="davidiseminger"
+   pageTitle="Get data from Power BI Desktop files" description="Learn how to get data and reports from Power BI Desktop into Power BI" services="powerbi" documentationCenter="" authors="davidiseminger"